Summer in Italy: what to do and what to see? Here is Visititaly's guide to beaches, villages, and hiking routes.

 The Cammino dei Briganti is a route also suitable for families.
 The name hints at the history behind this land.
 Its 100 km loop itinerary crosses the places once frequented by brigands in the villages and woods of Lazio and Abruzzo.
 It consists of seven stages to walk on foot or ride by bicycle in 5-7 days, with arrival and departure from the borgo of Sante Marie.
 An adventurous experience that the youngest visitors will love too.

-For those who don't have much time (it takes just 4 hours), the incomparable setting of the Amalfi Coast offers one of the most delightful paths to walk this summer.
+For those who don't have much time (it takes just 4 hours), the incomparable setting of the Amalfi Coast offers one of the most delightful paths to walk this summer in Italy.
 The 10 km of the Sentiero degli Dei (Path of the Gods) winds its way up and down through vertiginous landscapes (you’ll walk at an altitude of 500 metres above sea level).
-The advice is to avoid the hottest days, when it is more difficult to find shelter from the heat.
+The advice is to avoid the hottest days when finding shelter from the heat is more difficult.
 However, the impressive panorama will richly reward the effort.